chenxiaolong/nudl/README.md

 nudl (**N**avigation **U**pdate **D**own**l**oader) is an unofficial tool for downloading firmware images for HMG infotainment systems.

+NOTE: This tool only supports downloading the same publicly available firmware as what's obtainable with the official Navigation Updater software without logging in.

 Features:
+* Runs on Linux, Windows, macOS, and most other desktop OS's
 * Downloads firmware chunks in parallel for faster downloads
 * Interrupted downloads can be resumed